Last updated: June 2026

 • Complete onboarding forms required by local law

-Rise is built with security and compliance controls expected in payroll operations:
+Rise is built with the security and compliance controls expected in payroll operations:

 • GDPR compliant